 Recommended food pairings with vodka

 When pairing vodka with food, it is best to choose dishes that complement its clean and versatile taste.
 Vodka pairs well with seafood, particularly shrimp, oysters, and smoked salmon.
 It also complements light and fresh ingredients like cucumber, dill, and citrus flavors.
-Vodka can be enjoyed alongside dishes that are not overly spicy or heavily seasoned, allowing the flavors to shine through.
+Vodka can be enjoy alongside dishes that are not overly spicy or heavily seasoned, allowing the flavors to shine through.

 Avoiding food pairings that clash with vodka